bdubyapee/akrios-ii/README.md

 ## Upcoming changes

-As of right now, 5-31-2020, the future plans include:
+As of right now, 12-13-2020, the future plans include:

-Complete migration of engine to asyncio.
+Finish migration of engine to asyncio.

-More updates to follow.
+Complete implementation of 'paginate' functionality.

 phippsb @ gmail. com